IvanMurzak/Unity-Theme/README.md

 ## Features

+- ✔️ Name colors
-✔️ create custom themes
+- ✔️ Create custom themes with names
-✔️ name color as you want
-✔️ add as many colors as you need
+- ✔️ Add as many colors as you need
-✔️ name a theme as you want
+- ✔️ Name a theme as you want
-✔️ change theme any moment by name
+- ✔️ Change theme any moment by name
-✔️ bind color to: `Image`, `SpriteRenderer`, `TextMeshPro`, etc ✔️ easy way to add custom color binder by new C# class with just a few lines of code ✔️ rename color even after binding to a component, with no broken links
+- ✔️ Bind color to: `Image`, `SpriteRenderer`, `TextMeshPro`, etc
+- ✔️ Easy way to add custom color binder by new C# class with just a few lines of code
+- ✔️ Rename color even after binding to a component, with no broken links

 ## Installation